fastrgv/AdaVenture/README.md

 ## AdaVenture Game Description
-AdaVenture is a kid-friendly retro point & click game, intended as a reincarnation in 3D of the original Atari game named "Adventure", with various artistic extrapolations.
+AdaVenture is a kid-friendly retro point & click game, a reincarnation in 3D of the original Atari game named "Adventure", with various artistic extrapolations.
 The mazes have interconnections that are impossible in 3 dimensions, but are painstakingly exact reproductions of those in the original game.
 In fact, the "./mapRoom" subdirectory contains the original maps to help guide you.

 Runs on Windows, OSX, and GNU/Linux.
+Includes all source code & build scripts.

 -----------------------------------------------------------
 Featuring

 	* no installation
 	* no dependencies
-	* simply unzip in your Downloads directory, and run.
+	* simply unzip in your Downloads directory, and run;
-	* or unzip onto a USB flash drive formatted to match your system, and run.
+	* or unzip onto a USB flash drive [w/same file format] and run.
 -----------------------------------------------------------

 ## AdaVenture Introduction